In all the exciting moonlighting that I do when not dedicating myself slavishly to this blog, I stumbled into a gig on a drug database site.

 It’s fascinating, too, in this information age, how this new graphic actually become dated by the research on bipolar disorder that’s just coming out.

 The infographic addresses the use of ketamine, a hallucinogenic, as an anesthetic.
-But the research was published over two months ago that ketamine–although not yet approved–has a 79% success rate in lifting bipolar depression within minutes.
+But the research was published in 2012 that ketamine–although not yet approved–has a 79% success rate in lifting bipolar depression within minutes.
 [It's got a major downside, too, I must confess--it only works for 3-days.
 It's a little like Aladdin's genie--fickle.]

 But before I talk it to death, take a look, see what mushrooms or GHB or heroin might be used for.